Database Management System - demo by the last lab

 - **sort the databases, both alphabetically and some other way that makes sense

-- Manage a list of items in the Fridge -- each item has:
+- Manage a list of courses -- each course has:

-- Provide some way for the fridge owner to:
+- Provide some way for the Registrar to:

 - edit items.
 I.e.

-to change an item's name, amt or expiration date (to correct errors).
+to change an courses's name, title, capacity, etc (to correct errors).

-- Display lists of items (alphabetically and some other way)
+- Display lists of courses (alphabetically (by title) and some other way that makes sense)

 Extra credit features